7 Ingenious Poems with English Lessons Hidden Inside

 Poetic Notes

-What’s perhaps most striking about this poem is the amount of imagery used.
+The most striking part about this poem is the amount of imagery used.
 Consider which images have the most impact on the speaker’s message and why you think the poet chose to include them.
 My personal favorite is the writer hunched over the typewriter searching for words.

 There are also many great metaphors and similes (where one idea is compared to another with the word “like” or “as”).
 One example is when the poet talks about words coming “out of your soul like a rocket.”

 These devices work together with the repetition in the poem to create a strong tone.
-In other words, the speaker sounds very powerful, and it’s clear that they completely believe in their message.
+In other words, the speaker sounds very powerful, and it is clear that they completely believe in their message.

 Practice and Learn